trainzkid/lazymake/README.md

 ## Installation & Usage
 Lazymake isn't actually an application or library, it's literally just a makefile, nothing special.

--Add source files to src/
+- Add source files to src/
--Add Header files to src/headers/
+- Add Header files to src/headers/
--Change references in the makefile from "app" or "App" to the name of your application -Run "make" from the same directory as the makefile -The built application binary/executable should now be found in the build/ directory -???
+- Change references in the makefile from "app" or "App" to the name of your application
--Profit
+- Run "make" from the same directory as the makefile
+- The built application binary/executable should now be found in the build/ directory
+- ???
+- Profit

 ## Licensing
 Lazymake is provided under the MIT License: